jbinkley60/Kodi-Export/README.txt

-This is a simple Kodi program addon which allows selective exporting of Kodi video and music database data.
+This is a simple Kodi program addon which allows selective CSV exporting of Kodi video and music database data.